2022 Waseca Dairy Princesses

 Jadyn loves being a leader and teaching others about dairy.
 She is currently the Treasurer of the Waseca FFA Chapter and has held many leadership roles within Waseca County 4-H. She looks forward to continuing to learn more about the dairy industry and continuing her education.

-Her suggestion to all is “Support Dairy Farmers by consuming Dairy Products”
+“Support Dairy Farmers by consuming Dairy Products”

-The Waseca Dairy Princess for 2021 is Jadyn White.
+The Waseca Dairy Princess for 2021 is

 This is Jadyn’s second term of Waseca County Dairy Princess.
 She loves showing her passion for Dairy.
 Jadyn is currently involved with working with Klassic Holsteins Dairy, in Waseca County.
 She sees new obstacles everyday, but enjoys overcoming them.
 Jadyn wants to teach others that Dairy Farming is a lot of work, you can’t just miss a day.
 Animals need to be tended to many times a day, everyday.
 Being involved with Dairy has taught Jadyn that it is very important to have patience with animals and even people.